-Our Group is now constituted of 10 publicly traded entities, each with its own set of successes.
-I have listed below some key highlights across the various businesses.
+Our Group is now constituted of 10 publicly traded entities, each with its own set of several successes, I have listed below some of the key highlights across the various businesses.

-- 1 The Adani Group of companies set new financial performance records with: - a.
-Total EBITDA grew by 36% to ₹57,219 Crore, - b.
-Total income grew by 85% to ₹2,62,499 Crore, and - c.
-Total PAT grew by 82% to ₹23,509 Crore. - 2 The Group's deleveraging program of USD 2.65 Billion for the Adani portfolio companies was completed successfully and further improved our Net Debt to run rate EBIDTA ratio from 3.2x to 2.8x in FY 2022-23. - 3 Our flagship company, Adani Enterprise Limited (AEL) continued to successfully demonstrate its incubation capabilities with new businesses accounting for 50% of its EBITDA in FY 2022-23. - a.
-Of the several projects underway, two key ones include the Navi Mumbai Airport and the Copper Smelter, which are on schedule.
+- 1 The Adani Group of companies set new financial performance records with - a. total EBITDA grew by 36% to INR 57,219 crores, - b. total income grew by 96% to INR 1,38,715 crores, and - c. total PAT grew by 218% to INR 2,473 crores. - 2 The Group's deleveraging program of USD 2.65 Bn for the Adani portfolio companies was completed successfully and further improved our net Debt to run rate EBIDTA ratio from 3.2x to 2.8x in FY2O23. - 3 Our flagship company, Adani Enterprise Limited (AEL) continued to successfully demonstrate its incubation capabilities with new businesses accounting for 50% of its EBITDA in FY23. - a.
+Of the several projects underway, two of the key ones include the Navi Mumbai Airport and the Copper Smelter.
+Both are on schedule.

 - b.
-The Integrated Resource Management (IRM) volume increased by 37% to 88.2 MMT versus 64.4 MMT in FY 2021-22 - c.
-In the area of the media business, AEL acquired New Delhi Television Ltd (NDTV) and a 49% stake in Quintillion Business Media Limited. - 4 We are set to play a critical role in India's Net Zero carbon footprint journey.
-The renewable energy business, Adani Green Energy Limited, commissioned the world's largest hybrid solar-wind project of 2.14 GW in Rajasthan; the operational renewable energy portfolio grew 49% to over 8 GW, the largest operational renewable portfolio in India. - 5 The backward integration plans in the renewable energy value chain progressed as planned. - a.
-A new solar module line plant of 2 GW was operationalised and - b.
-The existing 1.5 GW module line was upgraded to 2.0 GW using the TOPCON Cell Technology. - 6 The ports business continued to be the pillar of strength on all fronts.
-APSEZ continues to be amongst the most profitable
+The Integrated Resource Management (IRM) volume increased by 37% to 88.2 MMT vs 64.4 MMT in FY 2021-22 - c.
+In the area of the media business, AEL acquired New Delhi Television Ltd (NDTV), and 49% stake in Quintillion Business Media Limited. - 4 We are set to play a critical role in India's Net Zero journey.
+The renewable energy business, Adani Green Energy Limited, commissioned the world's largest hybrid solar-wind project of 2.14 GW in Rajasthan and the operational renewable energy portfolio grew by 49% to over 8 GW, the largest operational renewable portfolio in India. - 5 The backward integration plans in the renewable energy value chain progressed as planned. - a.
+A new solar module line plant of 2 GW was operationalized and - b.
+The existing 1.5 GW module line was upgraded to 2.0 GW using TOPCON Cell Technology. - 6 The ports business continued to be the pillar of strength on all fronts.
+APSEZ continues to be amongst the most profitable port operators globally with port EBITDA margin of 70%.

+- 7 Adani Power Ltd.

+successfully commissioned

-- port operators globally with a port EBITDA margin of 70%. - Adani Power Ltd. successfully commissioned the 1.6 GW ultrasuper critical Godda power plant and is now supplying power to Bangladesh, which marks our entry into transnational power projects. - 8 The transmission and distribution businesses set new benchmarks.
-The Mumbai distribution business achieved a reliability of 99.99% and was ranked the number one discomby the Union Ministry of Power. - 9 Adani Total Gas Ltd, expanded access to clean cooking fuel to 124,000 households last year with a 46% increase in revenue to ₹4,683 Crore and is transforming into a full spectrum sustainable energy provider following its foray into the e-mobility and biofuel businesses. - Lastly, on the partnership front, we continue to attract global investment partners aligned with our long-term approach of building and operating world-class assets.
-In March 2023, we successfully executed a secondary transaction with GQG partners of USD1.87 Billion despite volatile market conditions.
+the 1.6 GW Ultra-super critical

+Godda power plant and is now

+supplying power to Bangladesh.

+This marks our entry into the

+transnational power projects.

+- 8 The transmission and distribution businesses set new benchmarks.
+Mumbai distribution business achieved reliability of 99.99% and was ranked the number 1 discom by the Union Ministry of Power.

+- 9 Adani Total Gas Ltd, expanded access to clean cooking fuel to 124,000 households this year with 46% increase in revenue to INR 4,683 Crore and is transforming into a full spectrum sustainable energy provider with foray into e-mobility and biofuel businesses.

+- 10 Lastly, on partnership front, we continue to attract global investment partners aligned to our long-term approach of building and operating world-class assets.
+In March 2023, we successfully executed a secondary transaction with GQG partners of USD1.87 billion despite the volatile market conditions.